 Tip 5 – Protect yourself, protect our staff

-Please visit an open branch if you can’t resolve an urgent issue online or over the phone.
-From Thursday 5 November, our branches will be open between 10am and 2pm, Monday to Friday and closed on Saturday and Sunday.
+If you can’t resolve an urgent issue online or over the phone, please visit one of our open branches.
+Most of our branches are open between 10am and 2pm, Monday to Friday and are closed Saturdays.
 Check our branch locator for further details.

-Cheque deposits: If you need to deposit a cheque into your account, you can do so by posting it to your local branch or going to the Post Office.
+If you need to deposit a cheque into your account, you can do so using our outdoor ATMs, by posting it directly to us or going to the Post Office.
 Don't forget you can also do your everyday banking in Post Office branches.